grezniczek/redcap_javascript_injector/README.md

 _Note:_ Due to a limitation in the EM configuration dialog, branching logic does not work for nested elements, and thus the instrument selection box cannot be hidden when not applicable (in case of _Project Home Page_, _Record Status Dashboard_, _Add / Edit Records_, and _Record Home Page_).

+In the system configuration, admins can set this module's project configurations to be accessible only to super users.

 ## Acknowledgments

 This external module is basically just a modification of the [REDCap CSS Injector](https://github.com/ctsit/redcap_css_injector) module.